 - competing with native wildlife for resources and habitat

-- reducing water quality to creeks, wetlands and river systems through grazing and trampling
+- reducing water quality to creeks, wetlands and river systems through over grazing and trampling

 - damaging residential gardens and fences

 - attracting illegal hunting

 - transmitting diseases and parasites to humans, domestic animals and wildlife

 - aggressive behaviour (from stags) towards domestic animals, including horses, during breeding season.